jeremyjosol/ASnowballsChanceInHell/README.md

 | `S`   | Go Backward  |
 | `D`   | Go Right     |

-> #### Features and Mechanics
+### Features and Mechanics

-* The Player's speed is finely tuned to deliver a balanced yet thrilling experience.
+* Player speed is finely tuned for a balanced and thrilling experience.

-* All vessels in the game world are responsive to collisions, allowing for dynamic interactions.
+* All game world vessels respond to collisions, creating dynamic interactions.

+* Experience a snowball melting effect with a beat-the-clock timer display.

+* Encounter various GameObjects for speed boosts and slowdown effects.

-* Incrementable score display to keep track of performance.
+* Keep track of user performance with an incrementable score display.

-* Various GameObjects that provide either a speed boost or slowdown.

-* Beat the clock to make it to a safer destination without completely melting.

-* Sound effects and background music.
+* Immerse in the game world with sound effects and background music.

-* Win or lose conditions.
+* Face competitive win or lose conditions for an engaging challenge.

+* Customized game world environment design.

 ---